Here's What Election Day 2018 Looked Like Around the Country

-After weeks of campaigning and buildup Election Day 2018 has arrived.
-While a record-breaking 36 million people have already taken advantage of early voting, tens of millions across the country headed to the polls on Tuesday to cast their ballots in races that will determine control of the House, the Senate and several key governor’s mansions, including in Georgia, Florida and Ohio.
+After weeks of campaigning and buildup, Election Day 2018 has come and gone.
+After a record-breaking 36 million people took advantage of early voting, tens of millions across the country headed to the polls on Tuesday to cast their ballots in races that determined control of the House, the Senate and several key governor’s mansions, including in Georgia, Florida and Ohio.

-Scattered reports of long lines, bad weather and faulty voting machines are not keeping voters from exercising their civic duty.
-While midterm elections tend to have lower turnout than presidential election years, today is expected to set record-breaking turnout numbers for a midterm election.
-Here is what Election Day 2018 looks like in America.
+Scattered reports of long lines, bad weather and faulty voting machines did not keep voters from exercising their civic duty.
+While midterm elections tend to have lower turnout than presidential election years, millions streamed to the polls Tuesday in an election many deemed a referendum on President Donald Trump and his agenda.
+Here is what Election Day 2018 looked like in America.

 Members of Women on the Move confirm registration and polling precincts with callers at the Urban League of Greater Columbus in Columbus, Ga. on election day, Nov.
 6, 2018.